paceval/paceval/new projects/Relational Core Identity/GPT-5 Business_Development_Master_Prompt.md

 GPT may serve as a co-partner, but the structure, value logic, and language architecture remain the intellectual property of the author.

 **Author & Framework Originator:**
-© 2015–2025 paceval.® All rights reserved.
+© 2015-2025 paceval.® All rights reserved.
 <mailto:info@paceval.com>

 **Date of Authorship Declaration:**
 May 23, 2025

 **Version:**
-This is Version 3.2 - GPT-5 Expanded Architecture with Modular Consistency (Aug 2025)
+This is Version 3.3 - GPT-5 Expanded Architecture with Change-Psychology Modules (Sep 2025)

 ---